kwanLeeFrmVi/mcp-graphql/README.md

 # Using GitHub HTTPS shorthand (specify branch or tag)
 npx github:kwanLeeFrmVi/mcp-graphql#main [<args>…]
 ```
+> **bunx note:** Bun’s remote invocation does not run the `prepare`/build step, so the binary may not be generated when calling via `bunx github:…`.
+If you see “could not determine executable to run for package,” use the manual clone/build workflow or invoke with `npx` instead (which runs the `prepare` hook).
 > **Note:** Because this repository does not ship pre-built `dist/` files, the bin executable won’t exist until the code is compiled.
 > A `prepare` script is now included (requires Bun or a compatible Node toolchain) to build on-the-fly.
 If you see “command not found” for `mcp-graphql`, either install Bun so the hook runs successfully, or clone & build manually: